ustadji/HeadsUpCalculator/README.md

 # HeadsUpCalculator
-Simple app that calculates the pre-flop percentages in a Texas Holdem heads up hand
+Simple app that calculates the pre-flop percentages in a Texas Hold-em heads up hand

 ### Here is the technology stack used:
 UI: